Fixed: iCloud and iMessage Accounts Do Not Match

 The "iCloud and iMessage account do not match" error can occur due to various reasons, including:

-1. Different Apple IDs: If you're using different Apple IDs for iCloud and iMessage, they won't match, leading to synchronization issues.
+• 01 Different Apple Accounts: If you're using different Apple Accounts for iCloud and iMessage, they won't match, leading to synchronization issues.

 Now that you have a rough idea of why this issue occurs, let's try the following 6 ways to solve the problem of iCloud and iMessage accounts are different.